StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 Once permanent data persistence is enabled, the FROST-Server chart will claim a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
 By default, this value is set to `local` (thanks to the `persistence.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `persistence.local.nodeMountPath` configuration key).

-_Note: The default `local` StorageClass cannot be scaled._
+> **Warning**: The default `local` StorageClass cannot be scaled.

 To change this default behaviour, set the `persistence.storageClassName` to point to your desired StorageClass.

+## Ingress

+The FROST-Server chart can be installed with an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+By default, Ingress is disabled but can be enabled thanks to the `ingress.enabled` option:

+    $ helm install --set ingress.enabled=true storeconnect/frost-server

+Or if you want to enable in your `my-release` release:

+    $ helm upgrade --set ingress.enabled=true my-release storeconnect/frost-server